-If you want to add someone new to your family or want to formally recognize a relative as your own child, you can do so with adoption.
 Adoption is the legal process of transferring parental rights and responsibilities from a child’s biological or current parents to adoptive parents.
-A qualified Nashville adoption attorney at Brighter DaySM Law can help you with every aspect of your adoption case, so contact an adoption lawyer at our firm today for a free, no-obligation case evaluation.
+This can be done through a voluntary surrender of parental rights or an adverse contested termination of parental rights.
+The Nashville adoption attorneys at Brighter DaySM Law can help you with every aspect of your adoption case.
+Contact our adoption lawyers today to schedule a case evaluation.

 Table of Contents